 Students are selected for interview from their UCAS forms on the basis of examination scores (achieved and predicted), referee's report, and personal statement – showing both an interest in and an academic potential for Biology.
 Interviews are held in December.

 In the interviews, we are looking for your interest in biology, your ability to engage in conversation about biology related subjects, how you respond when you are given additional pieces of information, and how you respond when you are confronted with things that you don’t know the immediate answer to.
-You can expect some questions based around your UCAS form, and that then leads onto questions around an object and some data in attempts to try and stimulate a discussion.
+You might expect some questions based on your UCAS form, and it is likely that an object and/or some data will be shared with you and discussed.

 My first interview was actually quite enjoyable and rewarding as I felt myself understanding my questions bit by bit as more information was revealed.
 My second was quite different but I would suggest to not letting a small setback early in the interview changing the way you act throughout the rest of it.